Tweety-lab/GodotAbstractedPhong/README.md

-# GodotAbstractedPhong
+# Godot Abstracted Phong
- Godot Phong shader written from scratch.
+ Godot Phong shader written from scratch, mostly as a learning experience.

+ # Showcase